 The Heritage Grants program is one of the Community, Youth and Senior heritage projects funded by NSW Office of Environment and Heritage, and provides funding to individuals and community groups for local historical research.
 The program is designed to facilitate the dissemination of local Australian stories, expression of the diversity of Australian culture as it impacts on communities, and to highlight and localise pivotal Australian historical events and issues.
 Please subscribe to our eNewsletter or blog for the latest news on this program.

-Please note: The 2017 Heritage Grant round will close at 5pm Wednesday 6 September
+Please note: The 2017 Heritage Grant round closed at 5pm Wednesday 6 September

 2017 Heritage Grant Guidelines and Application Form

 - Applicants should read the guidelines before submitting an application and will need to refer to these guidelines while completing the application form.
 Please click here to download the guidelines.